belgattitude/php-java-bridge/README.md

 Note that if you intend to build the `Java.inc` client, you must be sure to install php < 7.0 on your machine.
 In case you have multiple version installed, run ant with `ant -buildfile build-php5.6.xml`.

+## Note on branches

+The master contains the latest code, while the original pjb621 fork (with few minor reformating) is kept in its own branch names 'Original-6.2.1'.

 ## Future